water-ice-group/plumed_tutorial_mace/NAVIGATION.md

 - Know how to run simple MD powered by MACE potentials.
 - Integrate MACE with PLUMED to enable the accurate determination of free energy surfaces.

+The data and files needed to run the excercises of this tutorial can be found on Github. **Clone the following directory to your local machine**: https://github.com/water-ice-group/plumed_tutorial_mace.git

 This tutorial is organized as follows:

 ```mermaid